YiMingPan-Xv/churn-model/README.md

 ### Objective
 ---
-Predict which customers are more likely to churn and understand why behind each prediction using explainable AI.
+Predict which customers are more likely to churn and understand the reason behind each prediction using explainable AI.

 ### Contents
 ---